Inflammation is both a warning and a part of the healing process

 Unfortunately, the benefits associated with acute inflammation are eroded when the inflammatory process progresses insidiously.
 When it has progressed to an extent or duration that is beyond the norm for that particular disorder, then a state of chronic inflammation ensues.

-Chronic inflammation is commonly seen in long standing disorders such as diabetes, obesity, cancer, arthritis, heart disease, Alzheimer’s etc. It is also closely related to immune dysregulation and lost of hormonal harmony.
+Chronic inflammation is commonly seen in long standing disorders such as diabetes, obesity, cancer, arthritis, heart disease, Alzheimer’s etc. It is also closely related to immune dysregulation and loss of hormonal harmony.

 General guidelines for the management of acute and chronic inflammation will be addressed in my next article.